Anisotropic inflation reexamined: upper bound on broken rotational invariance during inflation: Introduction

 These standard predictions depend little on details of the single-field inflation models, as the statistical properties of the probability distribution are determined primarily by symmetry of spacetime; namely, spacetime during inflation is nearly de Sitter with the Hubble expansion rate slowly varying with time, i.e., $|\dot H/H^2|={\cal O}(10^{-2})$.
 Nearly, but not exactly, scale-invariant correlation function is the consequence of this.
 Then, the natural question is, ``what if spacetime during inflation is slightly anisotropic, like a Bianchi type?''
 How much do we know about violation of rotational symmetry during inflation?
 Can we place a bound on it?

 {\it Anisotropic inflation} is a class of multi-field inflation models.
 They contain a vector field violating rotational symmetry (see \cite{Dimastrogiovanni:2010sm,Maleknejad:2012fw,Soda:2012zm} for reviews).
 As a result, $N$-point correlation functions of the curvature perturbation become statistically anisotropic \cite{Ackerman:2007nb,Watanabe:2010fh,Barnaby:2012tk,Bartolo:2012sd,Shiraishi:2013vja,Shiraishi:2013oqa,Emami:2013bk,Abolhasani:2013zya,Emami:2014tpa}.\footnote{Anisotropic phase prior to inflation \cite{Dey:2011mj,Dey:2012qp,Dey:2013tfa} and the so-called solid inflation \cite{Endlich:2012pz,Bartolo:2013msa,Bartolo:2014xfa,Akhshik:2014gja} can also generate anisotropies in the correlation functions.} In this paper, we shall focus on anisotropy in the two-point correlation function sourced by an $F^2$ term in the action.
-While this model has been studied extensively in the literature \cite{Watanabe:2009ct,Watanabe:2010fh,Barnaby:2012tk,Bartolo:2012sd}, we show that there are subtleties missing in the literature which results in a revised prediction of this particular model.
+While this model has been studied extensively in the literature \cite{Watanabe:2009ct,Watanabe:2010fh,Barnaby:2012tk,Bartolo:2012sd,Dimopoulos:2010xq}, we show that there are subtleties missing in the literature which results in a revised prediction of this particular model.
 We also obtain an upper bound on violation of rotational symmetry during inflation in this model, using the latest bound from the Planck 2013 temperature anisotropy data \cite{Kim:2013gka}.

 This paper is organized as follows.
-In section~\ref{sec:newbranch}, we show that the attractor solution of the $F^2$ model, on which the previous calculations \cite{Watanabe:2010fh,Barnaby:2012tk,Bartolo:2012sd} are based, is incompatible with the current bound on statistical anisotropy \cite{Kim:2013gka}, and then discuss a new branch of anisotropic inflation, particularly paying attention to the background solution.
+In section~\ref{sec:newbranch}, we show that the attractor solution of the $F^2$ model, on which the previous calculations \cite{Watanabe:2010fh,Barnaby:2012tk,Bartolo:2012sd} are based, is incompatible with the current bound on statistical anisotropy \cite{Kim:2013gka} except for the special case with fine-tuning, and then discuss a new branch of anisotropic inflation, particularly paying attention to the background solution.
 In section~\ref{sec:perturbations}, cosmological perturbations on a new background solution are discussed and their second-order actions are obtained.
 In section~\ref{sec:anisotropy}, we calculate the statistical anisotropy.
 In section~\ref{sec:rotationalinv}, we discuss implications of our results for the bound on breaking of rotational invariance during inflation.
 We conclude in section~\ref{sec:conclusion}.
 We give detailed derivation of the perturbed action in the appendix.
+The reduced Planck scale $M_{\rm pl} = 1 / \sqrt{8\pi G}$ is set to be unity unless otherwise specified.